skyzh/type-exercise-in-rust/README.md

 `get(&self, idx: usize) -> &str`.
 We need a `get(&self, idx:usize) -> ScalarRefImpl<'_>` on `ArrayImpl`.
 Therefore,
 we have to write the match arms to dispatch the methods.

+Also, we have written so many boilerplate code for `From` and `TryFrom`.
+We need to eliminate such duplicated code.

 As we are having more and more data types, we need to write the same code multiple times within a match arm.
 In day 4, we use declarative macros (instead of procedural macros or other kinds of code generator) to generate such code and avoid writing boilerplate code.

+# TBD Lectures

 ## Day 5: Binary Expressions